instadw/instadwell-blog/_posts/2026-2-23-the-ahmedabad-student-survival-guide-navrangpura-and-gotanirma.md

 **Q1: What is the best area for a student at Nirma University?**
 A: Gota is the preferred choice due to proximity, saving a 45-minute commute from the city center.

+For female Nirma students specifically, [Odessa House in Gota](/blog/best-pgs-in-ahmedabad-for-females-2026-safety-and-lifestyle-guide) is our top-rated ladies-only residence in this area.

 **Q2: Are there hidden costs in Ahmedabad PGs?**
 A: Yes, commercial electricity billing and brokerage are common.
 InstaDwell lists only 0-brokerage, transparent properties.